sketch comedy courses

 Is it ok to be late or miss classes?

-No. This is much higher commitment than improv as you will be creating scripts as part of a team and being late or missing classes means that team will not be able to function fully.
+No. You will be creating scripts as part of a team and being late or missing classes means that team will not be able to function fully.
 We aren't able to offer a replacement session for any missed workshops, as all of our courses and workshops tend to be booked up at least a month in advance and we don't have space.

 How much homework is there?